-8.3.3 - Curves
+8.3.3 - CURVES

-Slow down before curves, then accelerate slightly though the curve.
+Slow down before curves, then accelerate slightly through the curve.
 The posted speed for a curve may be too fast for a tank vehicle.

-8.3.4 - Stopping Distance
+8.3.4 - STOPPING DISTANCE

 Keep in mind how much space you need to stop your vehicle.
 Remember that wet roads double the normal stopping distance.
 Empty tank vehicles may take longer to stop than full ones.